Bun4un/devops_test_tasks/README.md

 This repository contains solutions for the DevOps test tasks.
 The tasks are related to Bash scripting, CI/CD, and automation using GitHub Actions, Ansible, and more.

-## Task #1: Debian Package Analyzer

-This task involves creating a Bash script to analyze `.deb` files and display package details and dependencies.
 For all files:
 **Clone the repository:**